automated-bots/GitLab-Bot/README.md

 ## How?

+LBRY Bot is written in javascript (maybe TypeScript in the future) using [Node.js](https://nodejs.org/en/download/) with Express.

 LBRY Bot initually will use the [lbry-sdk](https://github.com/lbryio/lbry-sdk) in order to retrieve information from the LBRY (eg. blockchain status).

 Later the [lbrycrd](https://github.com/lbryio/lbrycrd) raw API and the more efficient [Chainquery](https://github.com/lbryio/chainquery) will be used to retrieve  more information from the LBRY eco-system.